openmovementproject/openmovement/Docs/ax3/ax3-faq.md

 ## Sensor Data Characteristics

+The AX6 and AX3 have the same physical dimensions, but the AX6 has more memory and battery capacity, and a different underlying sensor that allows it to (optionally) record gyroscope data.

 | Characteristic             | AX3                                             | AX6                                           |
 |----------------------------|-------------------------------------------------|-----------------------------------------------|
 | Sample Rate                | 6.25`*`/12.5/25/50/100/200/400/800/1600/3200 Hz | 6.25`*`/12.5`*`/25/50/100/200/400/800/1600 Hz |